dashjoin/platform/README.md

 The Open ID configuration can be changed as follows:

-* On premise installer: simply locate and edit the file /assets/logincfg.json in your installation
+* On premise installer: create the file /target/quarkus-app/classes/META-INF/resources/assets/logincfg.json in your installation
 * Docker: Use the Docker -v option to mount logincfg.json to /deployments/classes/META-INF/resources/assets/logincfg.json
 * PaaS: [Send an email](https://dashjoin.com/#contact) to request the change.